 - For Salad:

-- 4 to 5 c. of greens like lettuce, spinach, and cabbage
+- 4 cups (approximately) of chopped greens like lettuce, spinach, and cabbage

 - 1 can of mandarin oranges OR 1-2 fresh oranges, cut into segments

-- a few slices of sweet onion, cut in half
+- ¼ of a sweet onion, sliced and slices cut in half

 - 1 Tb.
 Dijon mustard